 - A significant shift in attitudes and perception at the individual, institutional, and state level.

-- Volatility must fall.
+- Volatility must fall (and will fall as it capitalizes).
 This is a result of its small market cap and low available supply with most coins held by early adopters.
 Many high-beta small-cap publicly traded companies trade with similar levels of volatility.
 For volatility to fall, prices must rise to the point where even a $1b order does not move the price — just like in the FX markets.
 A trillion-dollar plus cap is a necessary condition.

 - BTC must react with zero or negative correlation to risk assets, and fiat itself.
 In other words, it needs to begin behaving like gold.
-I believe this is a necessary condition for Bitcoin to begin fulfilling the narrative of it being the antithesis to fiat monies.
+A necessary condition for Bitcoin to begin fulfilling the narrative of it being digital gold.